All Episodes

 What do you say to those who say you were so wrong?

-And Shaney said fundamentally disagrees.
+And Cheney said, he fundamentally disagrees.

-He said, You've got to go back.
+He said, you've got to go back.

 You've got to go back and look at the track record.